-- Image-level, where the entire or majority of the image is affected by an anomaly. - Scanline-level, where a single or multiple scanlines are affected by an anomaly. - Pixel-level, where the anomaly affects a pixel or multiple pixels.
+- Image-level, where the entire or majority of the image is affected by an anomaly. - Scanline-level, where a single or multiple scanlines are affected by an anomaly. - 15 Pixel-level, where the anomaly affects a pixel or multiple pixels.

 In general, the affected area was already calculated by the calculation of the distinctive features for anomaly detection.
-The affected area is stored in a database and, to keep the database efficient, the affected area (scanline or pixels) is approximated 15 by a list of rectangles (each specified by X & Y coordinates of a corner plus X & Y size).
+The affected area is stored in a database and, to keep the database efficient, the affected area (scanline or pixels) is approximated by a list of rectangles (each specified by X & Y coordinates of a corner plus X & Y size).

 For each anomaly type, a dedicated algorithm needs to be developed.
 The algorithm development for some anomaly types, such as the missing data anomaly (several scanlines are missing), is quite straightforward.
 Others, such as the more imageprocessing based anomalies, can be very challenging and require elaborated, innovative detection concepts.
 The next sections will briefly describe the detection concept of three difficult anomaly types, to illustrate the variety of processing steps used.
-It

-20 will mainly focus on the basic detection concept and not on all important pre-processing steps and details to reach robustness under all circumstances.
+It will mainly focus on the basic detection concept and not on all important pre-processing steps and details to reach robustness under all circumstances.

-3.5 Example complex-anomaly detection: "suspicious pattern"
+25 3.5 Example complex-anomaly detection: "suspicious pattern"

 Figure 5 shows two examples that suffer from the "suspicious pattern" anomaly.
 This anomaly type may have various appearances (due to unknown root causes), which all result in a suspicious repeating pattern.
-The repetitive pattern is clearly visible,

-25 but the magnitude is still quite small.
+The repetitive pattern is clearly visible, but the magnitude is still quite small.
 Such repetitive patterns can be detected by the analysis of the 2D FFT spectrum, where this anomaly will introduce peaks in the 2D FFT spectrum.
-As the variation in appearance is very large (magnitude, spatial separation of the repeats, vertical or horizontal pattern), we do not search for a particular pattern / peak but compare the observed 2D FFT spectrum with the expected 2D FFT spectrum.
+As the variation in appearance is very large (magnitude, spatial separation of the repeats, vertical or horizontal pattern), we do not search for a particular pattern / peak but compare the observed

+2D FFT spectrum with the expected 2D FFT spectrum.

 To detect these peaks in the 2D FFT spectrum, we divide the observed 2D FFT from a single image by the expected 2D FFT from the particular satellite.
-The expected 2D FFT from a satellite is calculated by averaging the 2D FFT from 100 images that

-30 from the particular satellite.
 The expected 2D FFT from a satellite is calculated by averaging the 2D FFT from 100 images that did not contain any anomaly.
 If the ratio between the two 2D FFT spectra is larger than a threshold (count value of 10), we define it as a peak.
 The threshold has been manually determined with the aim to detect peaks in images where they would be identified also by human eye.

 Figure 5.
-Two examples of the "suspicious pattern" anomaly: In the left image the vertical stripes are visible. (file: METEOSAT2-MVIRI-MTP10-NA-NA-19810817223000 channel: WV).
-In the right image the ovals indicate the position of the suspicious pattern; the middle oval has been altered to enhance visibility of the pattern. (file: METEOSAT4-MVIRI-MTP10-NA-NA-19901015013000 channel: WV).
-The pixels values are the raw digital counts, see also Figure 2.
+Two examples of the "suspicious pattern" anomaly: In the left image the vertical stripes are visible.
+In the right image the ovals indicate the position of the suspicious pattern; the middle oval has been altered to enhance visibility of the pattern.

-A (clear) peak in the 2D FFT spectrum does not always result in a noticeable (by humans) pattern in the spatial domain (normal image).
+A (clear) peak in the 2D FFT spectrum does not always result in a noticeable (by humans) pattern in the spatial domain 5 (normal image).
 This especially holds for peaks that correspond to fast changing patterns with a small magnitude (smaller than 1/255 of the maximum intensity).
 The effect of the detected FFT-peaks can be calculated by comparing the difference between the original and a reconstructed image.
 The reconstructed image is calculated by the inverse FFT of the 2D FFT spectrum with the peaks removed / reduced to a normal value.
 Only if this difference exceeds a threshold (T) will an anomaly be flagged.
 The flowchart of Figure 6 describes the process of detecting suspicious patterns in a schematic fashion.

-3.6 Example complex-anomaly detection: "direct straylight"
+10 3.6 Example complex-anomaly detection: "direct straylight"